Summer Musical Theater Program

 Develop your skills in acting, singing, and dancing in a supportive environment of highly skilled, award-winning professionals and college faculty.

 EMU Theater will host two three-week musical theater intensives, which will each culminate in multiple public performances of a major musical production.
-The junior program will perform a musical revue, and the senior program will perform the musical Mama Mia!.
+The junior program will perform a musical revue, and the senior program will perform a contemporary musical.

 Senior Program (for rising 9th-12th graders)

 Explore a performance track or a technical theater track for three weeks culminating in the presentation of a major musical production on the main stage.

 Performance Track - You will engage in all morning classes and rehearsals and will perform on stage.

 Technical Theater Track - You will engage in all morning classes.
 In the afternoon you will work with the costume designer, technical director, stage management team, and others to support the production in all technical areas.

 Monday, July 24 - Sunday, August 13